-A key aspect of the BC Jobs Plan is government's commitment to improve opportunities for First Nations to participate in the provincial economy.
-This ministry has made great progress in reaching innovative agreements that bring benefits to First Nations communities while increasing economic certainty.
-When Premier Christy Clark launched the BC Jobs Plan in 2011, the plan included a commitment to reach 10 new non-treaty agreements by 2015.
-I am pleased to say that we recently fulfilled this commitment - two
+The BC Jobs Plan committed our government to improving opportunities and resources for First Nations to participate in resource activity in their traditional territory.

+Recently, this ministry has made great progress in reaching innovative non-treaty agreements that bring benefits more quickly to First Nations communities while also increasing economic certainty.
+When Premier Christy Clark launched the BC Jobs Plan in 2011, she committed government to reach 10 new non-treaty agreements by 2015.